If you’re in the market for a great photo editor here in 2023, this Luminar vs Lightroom comparison should give you

 Luminar vs Lightroom: Conclusion

 While it’s clear that Luminar will have a broad appeal to casual photographers and many enthusiasts, pros who rely heavily on the use of metadata, shoot large volumes of photos, and/or need specific image exporting features will still gravitate towards Lightroom (or Capture One) – see our comparison of these two options here.

-If you’re an existing Lightroom user and ingrained in its workflow, my recommendation would be to purchase Luminar as well – both softwares can be used together effectively, allowing you to take advantage of each one’s strengths.
+If you’re an existing Lightroom user and ingrained in its workflow, my recommendation would be to purchase Luminar as well – both software can be used together effectively, allowing you to take advantage of each one’s strengths.

 Which seems like the best option for you?